AztecProtocol/aztec-packages/barretenberg/cpp/docs/src/sumcheck-outline.md

 	At the stage of proving their evaluations at the challenge point, the witness polynomials fed to Sumcheck must not reveal any private information.
     We use a modification of Construction 3 described in <a href=" https://eprint.iacr.org/2019/317">Libra</a>  allowing the prover to open a new multilinear polynomial derived from the witnesses by adding a product of a random scalar and a public quadratic polynomial in the same number of variables.

-- [Total Costs:](#ZKCosts) The effect of adding Libra technique and masking evaluations of multilinear witnesses on is assessed, and the theoretical upper bound on prover's work is compared to the implemenation costs.
+- [Total Costs:](#ZKCosts) The effect of adding Libra technique and masking evaluations of multilinear witnesses is assessed, and the theoretical upper bound on prover's work is compared to the implemenation costs.

 Non ZK-Sumcheck Outline {#NonZKSumcheck}
 ========